 Most Hyundai parts are guaranteed by the Hyundai warranty, which the brand calls “America’s Best Warranty.”
-All new Hyundai vehicles come with a comprehensive warranty, including bumper-to-bumper and powertrain coverage.
-But what exactly does Hyundai’s bumper-to-bumper warranty include?
+All new Hyundai vehicles come with a comprehensive warranty, including bumper-to-bumper and powertrain coverage – but what exactly does Hyundai’s bumper-to-bumper warranty include?

 In this article, we’ll see what’s covered and excluded from the Hyundai factory warranty and explore your options for continuing coverage through an extended warranty.
 From there, we hope you will have a better idea of whether you have enough protection for your Hyundai.
 You can compare free quotes from some of the best extended car warranty providers.